-Comparing temporal evolutions of the velocity field by different coupling schemes in Fig. 13, the clear difference is the resolution of the overshoot/undershoot phenomena by the prediction-correction approach.
-Sufficient numbers of independent experiments are sampled to reduce the statistical error and prediction time scale of 2.5 sampling intervals is chosen on prediction-correction approach to impose the interpolated boundary conditions on both domains.
-On conventional model, the maximal error is seen at peak points.
-This is a natural characteristic of the linear extrapolation that it fails to predict the correct values around the strong variation.
-This inaccuracy is resolved by using a prediction-correction approach and applying interpolated boundary condition from predicted flow properties.
-However, another numerical inaccuracy of time-lagging pattern in conventional model is also seen in the prediction-correction model.
-This necessitates the implementation of higher-order interpolation schemes.
+Comparison of the temporal evolutions in the velocity field by the different coupling schemes shown in Fig. 13, indicate a clear difference in the resolution of the overshoot/undershoot phenomena by the prediction-correction approach.
+Sufficient numbers of independent experiments were sampled to reduce the statistical error.
+A prediction time scale of 2.5 sampling intervals was chosen in the prediction-correction approach to impose the interpolated boundary conditions on both domains.
+In the conventional model, the maximal error is seen at peak points, which is a natural characteristic of the linear extrapolation in that it fails to predict correct values around a strong variation.
+This inaccuracy is resolved by using a prediction-correction approach and applying interpolated boundary conditions from the predicted flow properties.
+However, another numerical inaccuracy in the time-lagging pattern of the conventional model is also seen in the prediction-correction model and thus necessitates the implementation of higher-order interpolation schemes.